Miron Muslić: Plymouth Argyle

 On 10 January 2025, Muslić signed a three-and-a-half-year contract to become head coach of EFL Championship side Plymouth Argyle.

 On 9 February 2025, with Plymouth in the bottom position in the Championship, Muslić's team met Liverpool at Home Park in the FA Cup Fourth Round and won 1–0.
 The win marked only the fourth time in FA Cup history that the leaders of the Premier League have been knocked out by a team outside the top flight.

 On 28 May 2025, the club announced they had "reluctantly" given Muslić permission to speak to a team in the German second division, reportedly Schalke 04, about becoming their manager.
 Plymouth expressed frustration in their official statement announcing the decision, noting that they had "received repeated verbal promises from Miron that he was committed to Argyle."

 Schalke 04

-On 31 May 2025, he moved to Schalke 04.
+On 31 May 2025, Muslić joined Schalke 04 on a two-year deal.
+In his first match in charge, he led Schalke to a 2–1 home win over Hertha BSC on 1 August 2025.
+On 2 May 2026, he led the club to secure promotion to the Bundesliga by finishing top of the 2025–26 season with a 1–0 victory over Fortuna Düsseldorf, triggering an automatic contract extension until 2028.

 Personal life

-Born in Bosnia, Muslić and his family fled to Innsbruck as refugees in 1992, when he was nine years old after his hometown came under siege.
-Speaking to BBC Sport, Muslić describes how, "[his family] had to leave Bosnia, and Bihać, our hometown, literally overnight, grabbing things you can grab with your hands."
+Born in SFR Yugoslavia, in what is now Bosnia and Herzegovina, Muslić and his family fled to Innsbruck as refugees in 1992, when he was nine years old after his hometown came under siege.
+Speaking to BBC Sport, Muslić described how, "[his family] had to leave Bosnia, and Bihać, our hometown, literally overnight, grabbing things you can grab with your hands."

 He has three children with his wife, Ensada.